 Counseling and Psychological Services (CAPS) seeks to provide a safe, welcoming, and affirming environment for all students.
 We know that mental health treatment isn't one-size-fits-all.
 Our trained, professional staff will customize your care to your situation providing you with the necessary resources to best address your needs.

-CAPS services are provided at no charge to all IU students who have paid the student health fee.
+CAPS counseling services are provided at no charge to all IU students who have paid the student health fee.
+Please note that there is a charge for psychiatry visits.
+View pricing details here.

 Your first contact with CAPS will be a 45-minute initial consultation appointment.
 To schedule, call 812-855-5711.
 At this time, CAPS appointments are not able to be made online.